Frameworks Javascript Tutorials

 ng generate component speakers

 This should create a folder called speakers in the src/app folder.
-It will have a bunch of files there but the ones to be concerned with are speakers.component.ts, speakers.component.css, speakers.component.html.
+It will have a bunch of files there but the ones to be concerned with are speakers.component.ts, speakers.component.css, and speakers.component.html.
 Let’s see how we can query for speakers from the backend and list them.

 In the project root directory create a service folder for speakers using